 How do I clean stone countertops daily?

-Warm water, mild dish soap, and a soft cloth.
-Avoid abrasive cleaners, bleach, vinegar, and ammonia.
+Warm water, a few drops of mild dish soap, and a soft cloth.
+Avoid abrasive pads, bleach, vinegar, and harsh or acidic cleaners; use stone-safe products if you prefer.

 Do all stone countertops need sealing?